-Prerequisite: DMTH 1424 Foundations of Algebra with a grade of "C" or better equivalent placement test scores.
-Corequisite: PSCI 1220 Earth Science Lab.
+Pre or corequisite: MATH 1213 Real World Math with a grade of "C" or better or MATH 1113 College Algebra with a grade of "C" or better or equivalent placement test scores.

 This course is designed for non-science majors to foster understanding of basic geologic principles.
 Course content includes the scientific method; earth structure and processes; tectonics, earthquakes, volcanism, glacial formation; weathering, and erosion; atmosphere, climate, and weather; rocks, minerals, and fossils; and the oceans.
 A lab fee is required.